 Her work has appeared The New York Times, Better Homes and Gardens, GQ and Readymade and on influential design/shelter websites like Design-Milk.com, Swiss-miss.com, Dwell.com, Decor8blog.com and Apartmenttherapy.com and in graphic design magazines such as Print and How.
 She strives to make her work accessible, beautiful and modern.

-Currently, she is experimenting with stationery and calendar design and looking for a large, design-savvy manufacturer/retailer to co-create eco-friendly home accessories.
+Currently, she is experimenting with stationery and calendar design and looking for a design-savvy retailer/manufacturer to co-create eco-friendly home accessories.